jesse-ai/docs/docs/docs/README.md

 ## Why do I need it?

 The short answer is: Jesse is more accurate, and way simpler than other solutions out there.
-In fact, if I have to summarize Jesse in one word, that word would be **simplicity**.
+If I have to summarize Jesse in one word, that word would be **simplicity**.
 Don't just take my word for it; try writing a strategy in Jesse and any other bot out there to see the difference by yourself.

 ## Features

-Here are few (but not all) features of Jesse that you might be interested in:
+Here are a few (but not all) features of Jesse that you might be interested in:

 -   The **simplest** possible syntax for **defining your strategies**.
 Supports both simple and advanced strategies.
 -   The **most complete** library of **technical indicators** with the simplest usage syntax, documentation, and examples.